Categories

 Unlike, ‘Top Gear’ and ‘The Grand Tour’, we see a much more relaxed form of Richard Hammond without the bickering and ‘cocking about’ encouraged by Clarkson and May.
 Not say I don’t enjoy the entertainment that the trio produce, but it’s equally nice to see Richard Hammond in a more natural environment.

 Each episode of Richard Hammond’s Workshop has a run time of around 45 minutes as shown on Quest and DMAX.
 At this length, the show seems to work very well.
-Episode don’t feel like they drag on for an eternity, and it’s a comfortable watch.
+Episodes don’t feel like they drag on for an eternity, and it’s a comfortable watch.
 I don’t tend to binge watch, but if I’ve got a few episodes recorded on my Humax Freeview set-top box, watching a pair back to back is very comfortable.

 Overall, perhaps featuring a little more of the mechanical processes would be an improvement to the show, but the balance generally feels right.
 That being said, the show lacks enough “wow factor” to tempt me to subscribe to Discovery Plus on its own.
 Scores on the doors, 7 out of 10, and is something that I will continue to watch.